 - Restaurant quality meals and beverages and second full meal service on long flights; snacks available on request

-- Satellite phone, in seat power and USB port on international medium/long haul flights: not available on old A330s or 737-400s on short flights
+- In seat power and USB port on international medium/long haul flights

 - Large pillow, blanket and amenity kit provided on medium/long haul flights; slippers, ear plugs and stationery available on request

 - Choice of main meals and beverages; snacks and additional meal service on long haul flights

 - Audio/Video On Demand, WiFi on the A350